ManhTrinhNguyen/Kubernetes-on-AWS-EKS-/README.md

     - Kubectl get executed which will use kubeconfig files created in .kube/config and inside that config file it is configure that aws-IAM-authenticator need to be use in order to authenticate with AWS account .
 And when aws-iam-authenticator command get trigger in the background, it need AWS_ACCESS_KEY and AWS_SECRET_ACCESS_KEY (AWS Credentials)
     ```

     - !!!
 NOTE : This part of authentication where I need the aws-iam-authenticator and setting AWS-crenditals in addition to Kubernetes Authentication it acctually specific to AWS .
 Other platform will have different way to authenticate

+  This is a Project I did (https://github.com/ManhTrinhNguyen/java-maven-Deploy-to-K8-from-Jenkin)

 ## Deploy to LKE Cluster from Jenkins Pipelines